January 8, 2020 By College Ave Student Loans

 Think about ways you can stand out as an applicant and unique experience you can highlight.
 Whether it means volunteering for a cause that’s special to you or sharing a personal life experience in your application essay, you’ll want to be creative and make a lasting impression.
 Finally, don’t be shy about asking others for help – get friends, family, teachers, or counselors to review your submissions and share their feedback with you.
 Check out our 10 Tips for Scholarship Success for more ideas.

 Not all scholarship offers you’ll receive or find online are legitimate, so be careful.
 You shouldn’t be required to pay a fee in order to apply for a scholarship, so if an application asks for money, steer clear.
 If you’re at all unsure about whether a scholarship is real, do your homework.
 There are free resources such as the Better Business Bureau available to help you confirm if a company is legitimate.

-Be aware that privately funded scholarships could affect the amount of federal aid you’re qualified to receive.
-You’ll need to report the private scholarship to your school, and your school will consider that money when calculating how much of the Cost of Attendance you still need to cover.
-If you have any questions about how a private scholarship could affect your aid, be sure to contact your college to discuss your personal situation.
+Be aware that scholarships could affect the amount of federal aid you’re qualified to receive.
+You’ll need to report the private scholarship to your school, and your school will consider that money when calculating how much of the cost of attendance you still need to cover.
+If you have any questions about how a private scholarship could affect your aid, be sure to contact your college to discuss your situation.

 You have lots of options when it comes to paying for college.
 Scholarships are a great way for college students to partially or completely fund your education.
 Just be sure to take the time and put in the effort to research and apply for them and find opportunities that best fit your life.